-This deployment includes one hub virtual network and two peered spokes.
-An Azure Firewall and Azure Bastion host are also deployed.
-Optionally, the deployment can include virtual machines in the first spoke network and a VPN gateway.
+This deployment includes one hub virtual network and two connected spokes, and also deploys an Azure Firewall instance and Azure Bastion host.
+Optionally, the deployment can include VMs in the first spoke network and a VPN gateway.

 az group create --name hub-spoke --location eastus

-Run the following command to deploy the hub and spoke network configuration, VNet peerings between the hub and spoke, and a Bastion host.
+Run the following command to deploy the hub and spoke network configuration, virtual network peerings between the hub and spokes, and an Azure Bastion host.
 When prompted, enter a user name and password.
-These values can be used to access the virtual machine located in the spoke network.
+You can use this user name and password to access VMs in the spoke networks.

 az deployment group create --resource-group hub-spoke \ --template-uri https://raw.githubusercontent.com/mspnp/samples/main/solutions/azure-hub-spoke/azuredeploy.json

-For detailed information and extra deployment options, see the Azure Resource Manager (ARM) templates used to deploy this solution.
+For detailed information and extra deployment options, see the hub and spoke templates that deploy this solution.

 Explore the following related architectures:

 - Firewall and Application Gateway for virtual networks